 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-CNG channel beta-1; CNG-4; cyclic nucleotide-gated cation channel 4; cyclic nucleotide-gated cation channel gamma; cyclic nucleotide-gated cation channel modulatory subunit; cyclic nucleotide-gated channel beta-1; glutamic acid-rich protein; Glutamic Acid-Rich Protein-2; glutamic-acid-rich protein
+Protein Aliases: cng channel; CNG channel 4; CNG channel beta-1; CNG-4; Cyclic nucleotide-gated cation channel 4; Cyclic nucleotide-gated cation channel beta-1; Cyclic nucleotide-gated cation channel gamma; Cyclic nucleotide-gated cation channel modulatory subunit; cyclic nucleotide-gated channel beta subunit 1; Cyclic nucleotide-gated channel beta-1; GARP; Glutamic acid-rich protein; glutamic-acid-rich protein

 Gene Aliases: CNCG2; CNCG3L; CNCG4; CNG4; CNGB1; CNGB1B; GAR1; GARP; GARP2; Gm1959; RCNC2; RCNCb; RCNCbeta; RP45